terryoo/Convolutional-Network/README.md

-# ICIP 2017 Paper: Convolutional Neural Networks and Training Strategies for Skin Detection
+# Convolutional Neural Networks and Training Strategies for Skin Detection (ICIP 2017)